Riho Sugiyama

 Riho Sugiyama (杉山 里穂, Sugiyama Riho) is a Japanese voice actress affiliated with Mausu Promotion.

 Biography

 After graduating from high school, Sugiyama attended the Sapporo Manga, Anime, & Voice Actor Vocational School, where she trained to become a voice actor.
 She joined the talent agency Yu-rin Pro in 2013, and later moved to Mausu Promotion in 2018.

 Sugiyama starred in her first lead role as Tanis in the 2018 anime series Creatures Family Days.
-In 2020, she voiced Minare Koda in the anime series Wave, Listen to Me!, for which she was nominated for Best VA Performance (JP) at the 5th Crunchyroll Anime Awards.
+In 2020, she voiced Minare Koda in the anime series Wave, Listen to Me!, for which she was nominated for Best VA Performance (Japanese) at the 5th Crunchyroll Anime Awards.
 In 2021, Sugiyama was one of the recipients of the Best New Actress Award at the 15th Seiyu Awards.